Nodal topological superconductivity in nodal-line semimetals: Topology of the nodal-ring superconducting orders

 For bulk-boundary correspondence, these nodal rings enclose flat-band Majorana zero modes on top and bottom surfaces of the lattice Hamiltonian in Eq. \eqref{eq:BdG_ferro2} depicted in Fig. \ref{fig:surface}.
 Moreover, the number of surface Majorana zero modes is determined by a $\mathbb{Z}$-valued topological invariant carried by the effective 1D Hamiltonian ${\cal H}_{\text{BdG}}^{1D}(k_z)$ by fixing $k_x$ and $k_y$ in Eq. \eqref{eq:BdG_ferro2}.
-For notational simplicity, we set $\alpha = \theta = 0$ and $\Delta_a = \Delta_b$, yielding
+For notational simplicity, we set $\alpha = \theta = 0$ and $\Delta_a = \Delta_b$ (Strictly speaking, one should set $\Delta_a>\Delta_b$ since $\Delta_a$ is the leading instability.
+Nevertheless, we claim that this choice only modifies the positions of the pair of nodal rings on the ``smaller FS" in Fig. \ref{fig:SC_ferro}, which does not influence the topology discussed below), yielding

 where $m \equiv 6 - t_1 - 2\cos k_x - 2\cos k_y$.
 The $\pi_1$ charges (winding numbers) identified for the 3D Hamiltonian $ {\cal H}_{\text{BdG}}^{\perp}({\bf k})$ within class CI+$\cal I$ can be interpreted as the ``difference" of the topological invariants of two fully gapped 1D subsystem ${\cal H}_{\text{BdG}}^{1D}(k_z)$ separated by the superconducting nodal rings, namely